commercetools/sphere-node-product-csv-sync/README.md

     --allowRemovalOfVariants                   If given variants will be removed if there is no corresponding row in the CSV.
 Otherwise they are not touched.
     --ignoreSeoAttributes                      If true all meta* attrbutes are kept untouched.
-    --publish                                  When given, all changes will be published immediately --dryRun                                   Will list all action that would be triggered, but will not POST them to SPHERE.IO
+    --publish                                  When given, all changes will be published immediately --updatesOnly                              Won't create any new products, only updates existing --dryRun                                   Will list all action that would be triggered, but will not POST them to SPHERE.IO
 ```